koushikpuppala5/ThunderStrike_Bot/docs/APIS_USED.md

 # API's used

-these are the api url's that Thunder Strike uses.
-(Last updated May, 23 2020)
+these are the api url's that ghostybot uses.
+(Last updated Oct.
+31 2020)

 | Command      | URL                                                                                                                                                                                                                            |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |